August 27th, 2010

 What matters…is not so much the individual artwork as the artist’s oeuvre and net presence.
 This is one reason why these artists don’t receive as much coverage – you can’t pin a work down as easily.
 Where most camp one works are one-way in terms of links (and this appears to be a strategic move), camp two relishes hypertext and cross-platform performance.
 Their work spills across the social networks that the artists inhabit.

 Alexander’s division of the current net art paradigm into two broadly sketched camps is perceptive and works well as a shorthand.
 To my mind, though, the work of both camps is most potently experienced in terms of what he calls ongoing “net presence” as opposed to through an individual work.
 For example, Ryder Ripps, who (if we are going to follow Alexander’s “two camps” framework) is a member of the “net historical” camp, has created important work which explicitly embraces a plurality of production occurring in time; but the work of Jon Rafman, who is a member of the “art historical” camp, is also, for me, anyway, more meaningfully experienced when considered in terms of ongoing presence—even if this presence is less pronounced.
-Google Street Views and Brand New Paint Job, for example, are memes he’s actively improvising with in time; they are knowingly performed and are responsive to the demands placed on them by both general Internet culture as well as the history of art.
+Google Street Views and Brand New Paint Job, for example,are memes he’s actively improvising with in time; they are knowingly performed and are responsive to the demands placed on them by both general Internet culture and the history of art.

 That said, there are a number of clear objections to this idea.
 One of those objections is that the use of the terms “performance” and, especially, “live performance” are problematic.

-For example, for the performance theorist Peggy Phelan, the ontology of live performance is explicitly divorced from image reproductions and explicitly involves the co-presence of a limited number of bodies in the same space.
+For example, for the performance theorist Peggy Phelan, the ontology of live performance is divorced from image reproductions and involves the co-presence of a limited number of bodies in the same space.
 Likewise, in the performance historian Chris Salter’s book Entangled: Technology and the Transformation of Performance, Salter refuses to include a discussion of performance on the Internet even though he does so for many other “entanglements” of performativity and technology.
 For Salter, performance is necessarily “situated” meaning that, even if the stage is filled with technological gadgetry and television monitors intermingling with live bodies, the audience and performers need both be situated in the same physical space for the same amount of shared co-present time.
 The disembodied quality of Internet experience is beyond the pale of what one could call “performance.”

 Before going any further, I should say that this aggressive line-drawing between what is real performance and what is not real performance makes a great deal of sense to me.
-There’s always going to be something more visceral about the sharing of physical space which needs to be preserved and honored.
+There’s always going to be something more visceral about the sharing of physical space that needs to be preserved and honored.
 For example, jumping up and down and slamming into other sweaty bodies for an hour and a half while listening to loud, deliriously pounding rock music would be more exhilarating than the experience of watching the same music through a live stream on the Web.
 Similarly, physical contact during sex is not something that you could hope to reproduce on the Internet.
 I’m not interested in arguing against these obvious facts or diminishing the value of these experiences.

 In what follows, I’ll discuss several theories of performance working around these issues.